When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 Cons

-Roster planning
+Roster Planning

-In our full Planday review, we tested the drag-and-drop schedule builder.
+In our full Planday review, we tested the drag-and-drop roster builder.
 You can create shifts, add start and end times, leave them open, or assign employees, and restrict shifts to a group or position.
 I also appreciated that you can add breaks, set a default wage, and leave notes for team members.

 There’s a “number of copies” tool that lets you duplicate shifts across weekdays, but it feels like copying and pasting cells in a spreadsheet.
 While it works, I think a more modern alternative would be to just add a recurring shift tool.
-There’s auto-scheduling, which creates rosters based on employee availability.
-However, this function is locked behind the highest-tier paid plan.

-Time tracking and reporting
+Time Tracking and Reporting

 Employees can clock in with one tap from the Planday mobile app or a shared kiosk device.
 However, during testing, we realized there’s no desktop clock-in option.
 This definitely limits flexibility for teams that mainly work from their computers.